(Back to California Haunted Index, Paranormal San Diego)

 The name of the restaurant was inspired by

-the traditional huge, special parties called Fandangos, thrown by
+the huge traditional, special parties called Fandangos, thrown by

 rich families to celebrate major family events.
 The whole town

-Mexican dishes and beef, while enjoying musical entertainment.
+Mexican dishes and beef on the host's patio, while enjoying musical entertainment.

 Close friends of the family were fed inside "very elaborate